nikhara-inderlal/NI_Portfolio.github.io/README.md

 # Nikhara Inderlal Portfolio Rebuild

-This is a clean static GitHub Pages rebuild of the previous portfolio.
+This is a clean static GitHub Pages rebuild of the previous portfolio website.

 ## Structure